kshyatt/academic-kickstart/content/post/itensorsgpu/index.md

 projects: []
 ---

+# Introduction/Roadmap

 Last year at JuliaCon, Matt Fishman and I gave a [talk](https://www.youtube.com/watch?v=A2ypJkA26co) about our ongoing effort to port the [ITensor](http://itensor.org) code from C++ to Julia.
 At the time, I mentioned that we had begun trying to integrate a GPU-based contraction backend and were looking forward to some significant speedups.
+We ended up completing this integration, and saw runtimes for representative parameters go from one week to one hour.
+In this post I'm going to go over:

+- The physics problem we were writing code to solve
+- Why the GPU is a good candidate to accelerate our simulations to solve this problem
+- Why Julia is a natural choice if you want to take advantage of the GPU easily
+- How, after we wrote the initial implementation, we made it faster by removing roadblocks
+- Some final thoughts about why this worked out well for us

 # What is ITensor